 What about Score Lines?
 How do you ensure the design software understands score lines?

 So how do you make sure the design software understands score lines?
-Because to Cricut’s Design Space a line is a line and it is to be cut unless you make it very clear it is NOT to be cut.
-It’s a bit of a challenge.
+Because in Cricut's software a line is a line, you have to make it very clear to your Cricut what to do with this line.
+It's a bit of a challenge.

-I’m going to use the Habitat Halloween House as the example for several reasons:
+I'm using the Habitat Halloween House as the example for several reasons:

 - It is fairly complicated and needs a good explanation